BigNerd95/RouterOS-Backup-Tools/README.md

 Convert a plaintext backup to an encrypted backup
 `./ROSbackup.py encrypt -i MikroTik-plaintext.backup -o MikroTik-encrypted.backup -p password`

-### Recover
-Search for the correct password for an encrypted backup in a wordlist file
-`./ROSbackup.py recover -i MikroTik-encrypted.backup -w wordlist`

 ### Unpack
 Extract all IDX and DAT files from a plaintext backup in a given directory
 `./ROSbackup.py unpack -i MikroTik-plaintext.backup -d unpacked_backup`